 Not a damn thing.
 I had eyes on her the entire time she was making the turn and I assure her she did nothing wrong.
 She made a proper turn at a cautious speed.
 Her tires have good tread and were properly inflated.
 I had checked them myself.

 Searching for a reason — we always need to know why — I walk back out in the rain, looking for oil or coolant on the road surface, something that would have thrown the Vespa.
 I find nothing.

 That doesn’t mean it wasn’t there.
-The simplest explanation, the one I believe, is that something made her fall.
+The simplest explanation, the one I believe, is that something on the road surface made her fall.
 She’s wearing good riding gear, which absorbed some of the impact, but still…

 “What do you want to do?”
-I ask, knowing her answer will decide whether we abort the ride here and now.
+I ask, knowing her answer will decide whether we abort the mission here and now.
 “Do you want to stop or keep going?”

 “I’m okay,” she says.
 “I might be a little sore later.
 But let’s keep going.”

 This is worthy of comment: As you may imagine, many people get spooked after falling off a motorcycle, even a low-speed get-off, especially not knowing exactly why it happened.
 Self-doubt arrives and towels get thrown in.
 It’s really easy to quit and go home.